zmey3301/vue-adaptive/README.md

 `base`: Base width and height for rem calculation.

 `k`: Additional k for rem calculation.
+Default: 1.

-`setDevice`: Boolean, if true adaptive will set class or no-class and deviceType based on device name.
+`setDevice`: Boolean, if false adaptive will not set `device` or `no-device` class on the html element, and deviceType based on device name.
+Default: true.

 You also can create many breakpoints for one device by adding name to device, for example: